ericwq/golangIDE/README.md

 ## About fzf and Rg

 In neovim, type `,`+`space` to activate Rg, to perform file content search.
-You can change the Hot-keys in `others.vim`.
+You can change the Hot-keys in `vim-go.vim`.
 Use `ctrl+g` to search golang type and function for current package.

 ## Fn Key definition